robertnunn/7-Days-to-Die-Mapper/README.md

 ## To-Do List
 * Add output of complete POI listing with in-game coordinates (intersection of desired POIs and POIs that are present)
+* Move loading of prefab_lookup.csv outside main so it's not repeated every time